apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/mongo-document-store.md

 appropriate default MongoDB client parameters.
 This includes the write concern, which controls how many MongoDB replica-set members must acknowledge a write operation.
-Without an explicit write concern specified in the MongoDB URI, the implementation will set write concern based on the MongoDB topology.
+Without an explicit write concern specified in the MongoDB URI, the implementation will set a write concern based on the MongoDB topology.
 If MongoDB is setup as a replica-set, then Oak will use a `majority` write concern.
 When running on a single standalone MongoDB instance, the write concern is set to 'acknowledged'.